BaggioPereira/PythonFBX/README.md

             f.write(newdata)
             f.close()

-Once all of this has been done, stored and cleaned up, we then update the index HTML we created earlier to display the SVG file on the HTML page.
+Once all of this has been done, stored and cleaned up, we then update the HTML page to have the new names of the SVG file that was created.
+When the index.HTML page is being loaded it calls on the SVG file and then when that happens the SVG file runs its own script in its file to generate the image on the webpage.
 To get all of this to display onto the HTML page we run the pythonFBX script in the server script, this’ll then get all the information and the final SVG file and display it on the page.
 If we were to attempt this project again we’d try harder to try and get a non-local hosted server working via something like amazon or google and try and display it properly on an online server.
 Another possible thing we could look into adding further would be animated models and getting the SVG to display the animation of the model once loaded on the site.